Equality and diversity

 - Providing help and support to our students to enable them to succeed and to reach their full potential.

-This commitment to women in physics has resulted in us being awarded the Institute of Physics Project Juno: Practitioner status and we are progressing towards the next level of Champion.
+We are extremely proud that this commitment to women in physics has resulted in us being awarded the Institute of Physics Project Juno: Champion status.
+We are the first university in Wales to achieve this recognition.

 As part of this process we are constantly monitoring our gender balance in many areas, ranging from undergraduate admissions through to the number of female seminar speakers with the aim of identifying any barriers to women, and tackling them as necessary.